LorenteDev/vue-video-player/README.md

 ## Overview

-This project brings you a personalized video player created with Vue 3, Vite, and TypeScript.
+This project brings you a custom video player created with Vue 3, Vite, and TypeScript.

 <img src="src/assets/screenshot.png" width=450px />